slsawhney/job-portal/README.md

 ## Tasks

-1. The page should provide a home page which show a list of all available jobs and relevant information for the job and search inputs to be able to search for a job title or a location or other filtering options The data (jobs, company) and the searches should be stored in the database.
+1. The page should provide a home page which show a list of all available jobs from the database with all the relevant information like job-description, location, employment-type etc.

+2. The page should provide search inputs to be able to search for a job title or a location or other filtering options.
+The searches done by the user should be stored in the database with information about the search and about the user (e.g. user-agent, ip, etc).

-2. A link to a second page on which new jobs can be entered should exist.
-Only registered users should be able to add new jobs with all the necessary data
+3. A second page on which new jobs can be entered should exist.
+Only registered users should be able to add new jobs and companies with all the necessary data.

-3. When a user adds a new job for a new company this user should be the owner of the company and no other user should be able to enter a job for this company unless the owner makes another user also the owner
+4. When a user adds a new job for a new company this user should be the owner of the company and no other user should be able to enter a job for this company unless the owner makes another user also the owner.

-4. Make sure all user inputs are properly validated and that all backend code is covered by tests
+5. Make sure all user inputs are properly validated and that all backend code is covered by tests

 ---